uobfcp/mergeconflict/README.md

 This is a project

-I'm woprking with Dave
+I'm working with Dave

-We#'re going to do some stuff
+We're going to do some stuff